Introducing Aspire

 dotnet new list aspire

-Now cd into the src folder of our solution and create the .NET Aspire App Host by running:
+First, cd into the src folder of our solution and create the Aspire App Host by running:

 dotnet new aspire-apphost -o Dometrain.Aspire.AppHost